Canol001/config-wizard/Readme.md

 - 📥 Import and apply previously exported configs
 - 💾 LocalStorage saves your last config automatically
 - 🧹 Reset button restores default styles & clears all settings
-- 💻 Built with vanilla JavaScript + TailwindCSS
+- 💻 Built with vanilla JavaScript + TailwindCSS.
 - 🛡️ Config files are encoded with a secret key so only your site can use them

 ---